How To Grow Revenue using Google Maps Marketing

 If you are a brick-and-mortar business, or a business serving a local niche, not optimizing your listing on Google Maps is, put simply, missing out on a huge chunk of market, but yet many marketers are neglecting Google Maps marketing for one reason or another.

-In this guide, we will discuss how to easily -and effectively- implement Google Maps marketing with a simple checklist.
+In this guide created by local SEO expert Mike, we will discuss how to easily -and effectively- implement Google Maps marketing with a simple checklist.
 When implemented correctly, this can lead to more traffic, more prospect, and ultimately, more revenue from your Google Maps listing.

 Let us begin.